5 Refurbished HDDs Worth Checking by Price per TB (2026) | compeach

 Buying refurbished anything involves some uncertainty, and where you buy matters almost as much as what you buy.

-Amazon stands out for one practical reason: cheap warranty extensions.
+Amazon stands out for one practical reason: optional warranty extensions.
 On many renewed and refurbished listings, Amazon offers optional protection plans at a fraction of the drive cost.
-These cover mechanical failure and defects beyond whatever warranty the seller includes — so for a drive you plan to run 24/7 in a NAS or server, a $10-20 warranty extension can turn a gamble into a pretty reasonable bet.
+These cover mechanical failure and defects beyond whatever warranty the seller includes, which can make marketplace buying more practical for a drive you plan to run 24/7 in a NAS or server.

 Amazon's return process for renewed items is also straightforward.
 If a drive shows up dead on arrival or fails early, you're not stuck emailing a no-name reseller's support address.